Phileosopher/commonplace/mind-creativity.md

 The familiar feeling is an illusion, and that creation is *highly* directed [chaos](unknown.md) that passed through the creator's [soul](humanity.md) and [habits](habits.md) to [transcend death](legacy.md) and allude to an inherent [religious](religion-answers.md) [significance](meaning.md).
 Even when the creator lives a relatively unimportant life otherwise, their creations are usually honored as independently magnificent.

+APPLICATION: With enough patience and [desire](purpose.md), *anything* can be created up to the length of time someone (or their [creative group](groups-small.md)) can [stay alive](legacy.md) and [act on that desire](results.md).

 ## Why we act on ideas

 Everyone needs [power](power.md) to make something, so they usually calculate what it'll take to make it.
 The only exception to this are [immature people](maturity.md) (e.g., children) who have very little ability to [understand](understanding.md) how much [work](results.md) some [creations](creations.md) can take.

 Most of that work is unpleasant, so we try to find ways around it.
 We'll typically use [tools](technology.md) to speed up the unpleasant work.
 Sometimes, we're making tools to make *those* tools.

+APPLICATION: Most creativity requires immense solitude to develop, which is why most creative people are [introverts](personality.md).

 The creative process itself is always messy.
 Creators have a constant [inner war](conflicts-inner.md) between perfection in their [imagination](imagination.md) and the imperfections of [reality](reality.md).
 Most introspective creators grow to hate their earliest works and often try to create future [trends](trends.md) to distance themselves from their initial success.

+APPLICATION: Since artists and creators obsess about [perfect beauty](values-quality.md), their [culture](culture.md) is often [obsessed](addiction.md) about gaining an unattainable perfection, to the point of self-torture.

 The [timing](datetime.md) of creativity is difficult to track.
 Sometimes, great inspiration takes years, but other times it can take minutes.

+Since creativity requires breaking [rules](rules.md), most creative people end up living in a state of protracted [childhood](maturity.md).

+- A child's [image](image.md) of [reality](reality.md) has unclear or nonexistent rules.
+- The [hardships](hardship.md) of this world often bring around "adult" thinking by showing how things really are.
+- In a sense, the collective potential of a society can be defined by how small a minority are represented as artists.
+- At the same time, it's part of a [cycle](trends.md), where the artists will eventually destroy any [common sense](lawsaxioms.md) from their predecessors, then society will devolve as the artists continue making ever-increasingly sillier demands on society (often culminating in a form of [leftism](leftism.md)), until the eventual decline decreases the ratio of artists again.